-- At least three (3) hours of the hours spent teaching therapeutic riding to two or more riders using three volunteers per rider under the supervision of a PATH Intl.
-Certified Therapeutic Riding Instructor in good standing and who has a minimum of 120 hours of teaching experience. - At least one (1) lesson must include practice of emergency dismounts. - All hours documented must be time with riders in the saddle.
+At least three (3) hours of the hours spent teaching therapeutic riding to two or more riders using three volunteers per rider under the supervision of a PATH Intl.
+CTRI credential holder with CURRENT CTRI certification and a minimum of 120 hours of experience teaching therapeutic riding lessons AFTER the date that they obtained the CTRI credential.
+It is the responsibility of applicants to verify that their supervising instructors possess a CURRENT certification validation card reflecting active CTRI certification for ALL dates teaching hours are supervised.

+At least one (1) lesson must include practice of emergency dismounts.

+All hours documented must be time with riders in the saddle.